spympr/LSH-HyperCube-and-Clustering-Algorithms/README.md

 2. *./scripts/cube.sh*
 3. *./scripts/cluster.sh*

-> If you want to try different clustering approaches then you only have to change in scripts/cluster.sh parameter -m with 'Classic' or 'LSH' or 'Hypercube'
+> If you want to try different clustering approaches then you only have to change in scripts/cluster.sh parameter -m with 'Classic' or 'LSH' or 'Hypercube'.

 > Output results will be displayed in output file.